The East Anglian Traditional Music Trust are thrilled to announce the very first recipients of our new bursary scheme.

 2019 sees the first awards of the Ruddock Bursaries – which the Trust offered to under 25 year old Artists who have an interest in English Traditional Folk Arts be it musicians, dancers or story tellers.

-To celebrate the first year of the scheme we’ve awarded six bursaries of £250.
+To celebrate the first year of the scheme we’ve awarded seven bursaries of £250.
 To qualify the applicants must have been raised, be living or studying in East Anglia and be already involved in some form of Traditional Folk Arts.

 The first awards are made to: